Winter Jam Chooses Avid Live Systems to Mix and Record Multiple Artists

-Lampa is another engineer who has saved time, thanks to the layout of the Profile console, and spiced up the sound of TobyMac’s show with the available variety of plug-ins.
+Lampa is another engineer who has saved time, thanks to the layout of the Profile console.
 “After being on all the major consoles, the Profile is laid out how I want it to be laid out,” he says.
 “Everything is within arms reach and that makes it the most comfortable mixing experience for me.
 I definitely utilize the insert mode a ton.
 I like having physical knobs for my plug-ins, even if I’m not on that page.”

 Not only has the Profile System made this run a snap, Lampa believes working on the console has made him a better engineer in general.
 “When I first started using the Profile, I thought I sucked, because it was really telling,” he says.
 “I was so used to other consoles giving their particular signature that when I first got on a Profile I thought, ‘Wow, that sounds like a Shure 52 inside of a kick drum instead of a 52 through a Midas or through a Yamaha.’
 Every time I step up to an Avid Profile I know it is going to be accurate.
 It’s less forgiving and it’s sharpened me up as an engineer.
 That’s a good thing.”

-While the show is the main focus of any front-of-house engineer, there are occasions when live recordings and Internet broadcasts are requested by promoters, labels, or managers.
-This run of Winter Jam was no exception, as many of the bands integrated a Pro Tools rig with the Profile System to record a handful of shows, and an Internet broadcast was provided to fans who couldn’t make it out.
+While the show is the main focus of any front-of-house engineer, there are occasions when promoters, labels, or managers request live recordings for album releases or Internet broadcasts.
+This run of Winter Jam was no exception, and many of the bands integrated a Pro Tools rig with the Profile System, which allowed them to quickly and efficiently record a handful of shows.
+Plus, an Internet broadcast was provided to fans who couldn’t make it out.